Rochester Bridge: Second railway bridge

 The South Eastern Railway, the LCDR's local rival, built a branch line from its nearby railway line at Strood across the Medway to its own Rochester station, Rochester Common, opened on 20 July 1891, and its own Chatham station, Chatham Central, opened 1 March 1892, for which it built the massive second railway bridge over the Medway.

-The two rivals merged under a Joint Managing Committee in 1899 to form the South Eastern and Chatham Railway, and subsequent rationalisation saw the SER's Chatham Central branch closed on 1 October 1911, three years before World War I. In 1927 the Chatham Mainline was diverted to use the more substantial second railway bridge, and the original LCDR railway bridge was left unused for decades until it was eventually demolished, the piles being used for the second road bridge which opened in 1970.
+The two rivals merged under a Joint Managing Committee in 1899 to form the South Eastern and Chatham Railway, and subsequent rationalisation saw the SER's Chatham Central branch closed on 1 October 1911, three years before World War I. In 1927 the Chatham Mainline was diverted to use the more substantial second railway bridge, and the original LCDR railway bridge was left unused for decades.
+The foundations of the bridge were eventually repurposed for the second road bridge which opened in 1970.

-Rochester Bridge Wardens and Rochester Bridge Trust
+The Rochester Bridge Trust

-These days the road bridges and the services bridge are maintained by the Rochester Bridge Trust, the modern incarnation of Sir John de Cobham's Wardens and Commonalty of Rochester Bridge, which dates from 1399.
+The road bridges and the services bridge continue to be maintained by the Rochester Bridge Trust, the modern incarnation of the Wardens and Commonalty of Rochester Bridge, which was established by King Richard II's letters patent in 1399.
 The trust still owns some of the land gifted to the wardens and used the income derived from the endowments to pay for the new bridges in 1856 (now the westbound lanes of the A2) and 1970 (eastbound A2) as well as meeting all the costs of maintaining those bridges and part of Rochester Esplanade.

-The trust is a charity with twelve trustees, known locally as the Bridge Wardens.
-Six are nominated by the local councils and six are local people appointed by the trust.
-The trust in its current form was created by an act of Parliament in 1908 and is regulated by the Charity Commission.
+The trust is a charity with thirteen trustees, sometimes known locally as the Bridge Wardens.
+Six are nominated by the local councils and seven are appointed by the trust.
+The trust in its current form was re-established by an act of Parliament, the Rochester Bridge Act 1908 (8 Edw.
+7. c. lvii), and is regulated by the Charity Commission.

-The Bridge Wardens

-In February 2017 the wardens were: